 Master of Archival Studies

 Today, the majority of records are created in electronic formats.
 Pen and paper have been replaced by computers.
 Traditional formats and genres have digital equivalents; letters are now email and texts, diaries are blogs, and publications are websites.
 The fundamental goals and activities of archives remain the same, but archivists must adapt traditional ways of working to the digital era and find new ways to accomplish those ends.
-Working with electronic records poses significant challenges, but offers many opportunities for creativity and innovation.

-Graduates of the Archival Studies Program will be successful digital archivists who are committed to curating comprehensive, trustworthy collections of records that merit long-term preservation.
+Graduates of the Archival Studies Program will be successful archivists who are committed to curating comprehensive, trustworthy collections of records that merit long-term preservation.
 They will be well-grounded in theoretical knowledge and practical skills of archives.
 They will understand the impact of technology on the profession and will have the knowledge and skills to work with information technologists and to manage digital information.
-They will know how to work in a rapidly changing environment, finding innovative solutions to the challenges of digital archives.
+They will know how to work in a rapidly changing environment, finding innovative solutions to the challenges of traditional and digital archives.

 The Master of Archival Studies Program at Clayton State University provides students with a broad education in archival theory and practice.
-Graduates will master the core archival functions, of appraisal and description, arrangement and description, reference and access, outreach, preservation, and management of records in all formats, especially digital formats, in accordance with best practices, law, and professional ethics.
+Graduates will master the core archival functions, of appraisal and description, arrangement and description, reference and access, outreach, preservation, and management of records in all formats, including digital formats, in accordance with best practices, law, and professional ethics.